Find a spider by...

 The venom of this spider, and especially the male, may be significantly toxic to humans so handle with caution

-In recent years there has been debate as to the appropriate generic name for the species shown on this page and we are presently in a state of considerable
+In recent years there has been debate as to the appropriate generic name for the species shown on this page.
+A few years ago the Queensland Museum staff suggested there

-confusion.
-The Queensland Museum is now suggesting that there are no genuine Selenocosmia species in Australia, this genus being restricted to parts of Asia.
+are no genuine Selenocosmia species in Australia, this genus being restricted to parts of Asia.
+Instead, Phlogius was proposed as the correct name but this suggestion has

 This species and some other Australian tarantulas are also called barking or the bird-eating spider, neither of which is really appropriate.
 Another name that is sometimes applied to